avinashv2/avinashv2/README.md

 # 👋 Hi, I'm Avinash

 I'm a backend developer with 2 years of experience building scalable, cloud-native applications using **Python**, **AWS**, and **PostgreSQL**.
-I enjoy solving real-world problems through backend systems, exploring modern frameworks, and automating tasks to make development efficient and clean.
+I love building backend systems and I enjoy exploring modern frameworks and automating tasks to keep development efficient and hassle-free.

 ---